MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/troubleshoot.md

 The **Has AccessKey** toggle is turned on.

-## Verify and enable permissions to make HTTP requests in a non-production environment
+## <a name="verify-and-enable-permissions-to-make-http-requests-in-a-non-production-environment"></a>Verify and enable permissions to make HTTP requests in a non-production environment

 To work correctly, the Shopify Connector extension requires permission to make HTTP requests.
 HTTP requests are prohibited for all extensions when you run tests in sandbox environments.